Makichimu/rebtelHomeWork/Readme.md

 Some example functions:

-- `selectAllAccountsAndPerformAction`: Selects all accounts and performs a given action on each account.
 - `getUserId`: Retrieves the user ID from localStorage based on the user's first and last name.
 - `depositToAccount`: Deposits a specified amount into an account and returns the balance before and after the deposit.
 - `withdrawFromAccount`: Withdraws a specified amount from an account and returns the balance before and after the withdrawal.
 - `convertData`: Converts data from lockalStorage into TransactionTable format.

 You can use these functions in your tests like so:
 ```
 javascript